flashokillerify/TeleGram-scraper-v2.0/Readme.md

 ---------------------------------------------------------

-Step 1.Open Phone.csv File in Notepad++ and then Enter your Telegram numbers
+Step 1.Open Phone.csv File in nano Phone.csv and then Enter your Telegram numbers

-Step 2.Now open api.csv file in Notepad++ and Enter the api id & hash for those numbers
+Step 2.Now open api.csv file in nano api.csv and Enter the api id & hash for those numbers

 Step 3.
-Open Config.ini file in Notepad++ and Enter the main_Phone Number (choose any one from phone.csv)
+Open Config.ini file in nano Config.ini and Enter the main_Phone Number (choose any one from phone.csv)
         also enter the target Group username in "from_channel" and put your group username in "to_channel"